donflopez/DonBlog/README.md

 With this app you can have a simple blog for your personal use.

+For use this app clone the proyect and use the command `npm install` next put `node app.js` and if the proyect create a database with example data.

 This app it's made for my personal blog and I'll make a tutorial with this.

 ## License GNU GPL